 It is a noticeably friendly town, filled with artists, quirky shops and an entire fence made of skis, just in case.
 Cumberland plays host to many festivals throughout the year, including the raucous Cumberland Winterfaire in Nov/Dec and Empire Days in May.
 The scenery is terrific from any angle, as it sits tucked away below the impressive Comox Glacier in the expansive Beaufort Mountain range.

 The list of things to do in Cumberland is long and varied, offering a little something for every type of traveller.

-You can plan out your routes online with the interactive Community Forest Trail Map or stop in at Dodge City Cycles to pick up an official trail map and maybe get some advice from a local expert.
-You can also rent bikes from Dodge City Cycles.
+You can plan out your routes online with the interactive Community Forest Trail Map or stop in at Dodge City Cycles to rent bikes, pick up an official trail map and maybe get some advice from a local expert.

 Cumberland Community Forest

 The Cumberland Forest is not just for mountain bikers, though, as it is also popular with hikers, joggers, families, artists and naturalists.
 One of the best hiking areas in the Comox Valley, it offers options of all levels of difficulty, from short riverside strolls to strenuous adventures up into the hills.